 Scholarly Conduct Discussion and exchange of ideas on lab assignments are strongly encouraged.
 However, each person is expected to complete his/her own computer work.
-Identical solutions wil be given a zero grade to all parties.
+Identical solutions will be given a zero grade to all parties.
 DO NOT SHARE EITHER SOFT OR HARD COPY OF YOUR CODE WITH ANYONE.
 Copying or cheating during an exam will result in a zero being assigned to the test grade for both parties and may result in a failing grade.
 ANY SUCH ACTIVITY WILL BE REPORTED FOR DISCIPLINARY ACTION.
-Lab Assignments All labs will All labs hav Both memb Partial cred Labs turned here will be 5 lab assignments - each will be 20 points and may have one or more parts: All labs will be completed by a pair of students as a team and submitted as one.
+Lab Assignments There will be 5 lab assignments - each will be 20 points and may have one or more parts: All labs will be completed by a pair of students as a team and submitted as one.
 All labs have to be turned in as a soft copy via Catalyst by their due date.
 Both members of the team will receive the same grade for the lab.
 Partial credit will be given for incomplete labs.
 Labs turned in after the due date will receive a 20% per weekday penalty.
 All labs will build on the prior ones, so missing any labs could be hard to make up.
 Project Participating in a team project is required for this class.
 The final outcome of the project will be a published application on the App Store.
 Teams will be made of four members.
 Each member of the team will contribute one or more module to their team's project and all modules must be linked together to furnish a fully functional application.
 Each team will present their project to the class with each team member being responsible for presenting their own modules.
 Structure charts, documentation, presentation, source code and executables are to be turned in as final deliverables of the project.
 During team project presentation days, presence in class is mandatory and roll will be taken.
 Exams There will be 2 short quizzes, 1 midterm and 1 final.
 All exams are open book, open notes with internet access.
 You must pass the final exam in order to pass the class.
 Midterm and final will contain programming questions.
 Make up for the midterm will be allowed only with proof of emergency reasons or prior approval.
 Make up exam will be given no later than one week after the mid-term, will be administered after a class session and will have a 25% penalty.
 Final exam must be taken only during the scheduled time - there will be no make up.
 Extra Credit There will be other opportunities to earn extra credit - these will be determined later.
 You must be present in class to earn the extra credit Grading Grading is based on the percentage of the total points obtained (no curve will be applied):Lab assignments:100 points (5x20 points)Quizzes:40 points (2x20 points)Project:60 pointsMidterm:50 pointsFinal:50 pointsTotal:300 points For those taking the course as a Pass/No Pass option, a score of 70% or an equivalent C grade will be needed to pass the class.
-A+: 97-100% A : 93-96% A- : 90-92% B+: 87-89% B : 83-86% B- : 80-82% C+: 77-79% C :70-76% D+: 67-69% D : 63-66% D- : 60-62% F : 0-59%
+A+: 97-100%B+: 87-89%C+: 77-79%D+: 67-69%A : 93-96%B : 83-86%C : 70-76%D : 63-66%A- : 90-92%B- : 80-82%D- : 60-62%F : 0-59%